berachain/docs/apps/core/content/learn/governance/index.md

 For a detailed guide on creating a governance proposal programmatically, including code examples and step-by-step instructions, please refer to our [full tutorial](https://github.com/berachain/rewards-vault-tutorial).

 > Note: The ability to request BGT delegation from the Berachain team is primarily for testnet purposes.
 On mainnet, acquiring sufficient BGT will be through active participation in the ecosystem.

-## Governance

-Berachain governance proposals must be submitted programmatically on-chain.
-There is no separate governance platform or user interface for this process at this time.

-For a detailed guide on how to create and submit governance proposals programmatically, please refer to our tutorial on the [Berachain blog](https://blog.berachain.com/).

-This tutorial provides step-by-step instructions, code examples, and best practices for interacting with Berachain's on-chain governance system.